Q: What is hyperpigmentation?

 A: Hyperpigmentation, such as brown spots and freckles, are caused by over-active cells that produce too much melanin, which is a natural skin pigment.

 Q: How can I prevent hyperpigmentation?

 A: Hyperpigmentation is primarily caused by UV exposure from the sun, hence covering up from the sun's UV rays and wearing SPF protection will help prevent hyperpigmentation.

-A: Sun damage is the number one cause of darker skin, hence covering up from the sun’s UV rays and wearing SPF protection will help prevent your skin darkening.
+A: Sun damage is the number one cause of discoloration, hence covering up from the sun’s UV rays and wearing SPF protection will help prevent this issue.
 In addition, dry skin can cause a dull look along with leftover dirt, oil and makeup.
 So be sure to cleanse and moisturize daily!

 Q: What causes dark circles under the eyes?

 A: Dark circles can be a result of visible blood vessels just below the thin skin under the eyes or shadowing from sunken areas around the eyes caused by the breakdown of collagen and elastin as we age.

 Q: What can worsen the appearance of dark under-eye circles?

 A: Lack of sleep and UV damage caused by sun exposure can make under-eye circles look darker.

 Q: What's the best way to care for dry skin in the winter?